 Are There Other Ways to Avoid Urinary Tract Infections?

 If you can’t count on getting a benefit from cranberry pills, you might want another way to avoid repeat UTIs.
-Sometimes doctors prescribe antibiotics to prevent as well as treat urinary tract infections, but this might not be considered good stewardship of antibiotics.
+Sometimes doctors prescribe antibiotics to prevent as well as treat urinary tract infections.
+On the other hand, if they prescribe antibiotics for people without infections, they are not exercising good stewardship of these crucial drugs.

 Some readers report that a dietary supplement containing D-mannose helps protect against urinary tract infections.
 A pilot study published in the European Review of Medical and Pharmacological Sciences (July, 2016) found that D-mannose helped for both the prevention and treatment of urinary tract infections.